-The condition is relatively uncommon and latest figures suggest that in a general population, 0.04% of newborns (40 per 100,000 births) will develop severe FMAIT with a low platelet count of <50x109/L.
+The condition is relatively uncommon and latest figures suggest that in the general population in the UK, 0.04% of newborns (40 per 100,000 births) will develop severe FMAIT with a low platelet count of $<50x10^9$ /L.

 This document reviews evidence published between January 2011 and March 2016 that relates to the question of population screening for FMAIT.
 The aim of screening for FMAIT would be to identify pregnant women at risk of developing a severe form of the condition in order to manage the pregnancy and period after the birth to reduce the likelihood of severe disability or death of the baby.